32 Carry-on Must-haves T+L Editors Always Bring With Them. Every Time. No Matter Where.

 Indie Lee I-Recover Mind & Body Gel

 Air travel can be a nightmare if you have chronic neck and shoulder pain.
-Associate editor Hannah Walhout found a solution in this gel from Indie Lee: "It's like a luxe version of Icy Hot—silky, fast-absorbing, and powerful, with a much subtler scent.
-Stiff necks and tight shoulders be gone!"
+This gel from Indie Lee is like a luxe version of Icy Hot, since it's silky soft, fast-absorbing, and powerful, all with a subtle scent.

 Kinto Travel Tumbler